 Permanent Supportive Housing (PSH) is a proven and cost-effective approach that integrates affordable rental housing with community-based supportive services.
 This model has been shown to help people with long-term disabilities — including mental illnesses, substance use disorders, and chronic health conditions — to access and maintain stable housing in the community.

-TAC specializes in the design and implementation of evidence-based PSH programs and initiatives that leverage mainstream affordable housing and sustainable services financing to meet the needs of low-income people with disabilities, people who are homeless, and people with other special needs.
+TAC specializes in the design and implementation of evidence-based PSH programs and initiatives that leverage mainstream affordable housing and sustainable services financing options.

 TAC's customized technical assistance includes:

-- Comprehensive analyses and alignment of state and local housing and human services policies and resources.
+- Analyzing and aligning state and local housing and human services policies and resources.

-- Expert consultation and research on best practice PSH models and strategies.
+- Providing expert consultation and research on best practice PSH models and strategies.

-- Strategic recommendations and action steps to form effective partnerships that increase the availability of permanent supportive housing.
+- Formulating strategic recommendations and action steps toward effective partnerships that increase PSH availability.

-- Comprehensive PSH policy, programs, and initiatives that emphasize systemic partnerships and leverage sustainable mainstream financing.
+- Designing comprehensive PSH policies, programs, and initiatives that emphasize systemic partnerships and leverage sustainable mainstream financing.

-- Feasibility assessment and planning for the use of Medicaid for supportive housing services, including assisting states with development of Medicaid waivers and state plan amendments.
+- Conducting feasibility assessments and planning for the use of Medicaid for supportive housing services, including assisting states with development of Medicaid waivers and state plan amendments.

-- Capacity-building, technical assistance, and training for housing and service agencies and providers on strategies for outreach, referral, prioritization, and community-based service delivery to help vulnerable individuals get and keep housing.
+- Offering capacity-building, technical assistance, and training for housing and service agencies and providers on strategies for outreach, referral, prioritization, and community-based service delivery to help vulnerable individuals get and keep housing.

-- Implementation support and outcome monitoring through ongoing technical assistance, data tracking, and performance measurement.
+- Providing implementation support and outcome monitoring through ongoing technical assistance, data tracking, and performance measurement.

-- Expert consultation on the role of PSH in Olmstead compliance.
+- Contributing expertise on the role of PSH in Olmstead compliance.